tremor-rs/tremor-rfcs/text/0000-script-operator-enhacements.md

 This RFC aims to add quality of life improvements to the script operator.
 As it exists today, the operator works well for simple use-cases but-in light of the growing number of complex pipelines and the use of patterns like the configurator pattern it is cumbersome.
 When first implemented, `state` didn't exist, and ports were not used.
 Those are the areas of improvement this RFC tackles.

+The improvements focus around handling of state and tackle two common cases:

+1) decupling the control plane logic (setting / modifying state) and the data plane logic (using state to make decisions)
+2) seeding the state with a value

 # Motivation

 [motivation]: #motivation